In 'laggard rotation', emerging market equity funds turn winners: BofA

 BofA said this month’s fragility in stock markets was in part caused by a high concentration of tech stocks and the rising influence of retail investors, who grabbed the spotlight in recent months as markets have rallied in the middle of the coronavirus pandemic.
 More than 50% of the 7.2% return on the S&P 500 index in August was from just 10 tech stocks.

-BofA however said it doesn’t see a bear market coming, with the U.S. central bank “so easy” and Wall Street “flush with cash”.
+BofA however said it does not see a bear market coming, with the U.S. central bank “so easy” and Wall Street “flush with cash”.

 The bank suggests selling if the S&P 500 crosses 3,600 points.
 The index scaled 3,588 on Sept.
 2 and has since lost nearly 7%.